theochem/chemtools/doc/usr_doc_globaltool.rst

           E(N_0 + 1) &= a + b (N_0 + 1) + c {(N_0 + 1) ^2}
     \end{cases}

-This allows us to solve for the three unknonws:
+This allows us to solve for the three unknowns:

  .. math::